50 Abandoned Houses That Are Begging to Be Restored

 This place looks like it draws some style from the Tudor period and could make for a great haunted house.
 Instead, it might be best to restore it and be able to host more than one event a year there.

 The walls of this abandoned house make it worth saving.
 The intricate design and the wainscoting make this place a treasure.
-Get 15 some stunning wall accents you can do yourself.
+These home decor ideas will give you an expensive looking home.

-This house looks like something more like a hospital from a century ago.
+This house looks like something more than a hospital from a century ago.
 Located in Minsk, Belarus, it could be a stunning residence.

-Over in Belarus again, this manor would seem like a nice house to renovate.
+Over in Belarus again, this manor seems like a nice house to renovate.
 Up on a little hill in the countryside sounds kind of nice.
 Don’t miss these 15 home improvement myths busted.

 Also set in the Russian countryside, this little place could be a vacation getaway if you lived in Russia.
-It could be on par with these 16 cabins you have to see to believe.
+We love a weekend cabin!

 This old house seems like a perfect setting for a horror movie but it might make for a better renovation project.
 A couple of balconies and porches with lots of windows make this a unique place to revamp.
 Find out the secrets to finding a home renovation contractor you can trust.

-The corrugated steel roof has quite the patina on this old farmhouse.
-But imagine what it might look like fixed up a little bit.
-Add a little screened-in porch?
+The corrugated steel roof has quite the patina on this old farmhouse, but imagine what it might look like fixed up a little bit.
+Perhaps we could add a little screened-in porch?

 Borgo Schiro, Italy

 On the island of Sicily near Palermo sits the abandoned village of Borgo Schiro, which was built during the agricultural reforms of Mussolini.
-It’d be a great spot to retool.
-Here are some of the 7 questions to ask before taking on a renovation.
+It’d be a great spot to retool, and some home improvement projects pay for themselves.

 Vlasina Lake, Serbia

 A little lake cottage in Serbia could turn into a really lovely retreat space.
-Set on Vlasina Lake, which was created by the crossing of the Vlasina and Vrla rivers, it’s known for its floating islands.
-The floating islands are formed by peat bogs.
-These are the most expensive homes in every state.
+Set on Vlasina Lake, which was created by the crossing of the Vlasina and Vrla rivers, it’s known for its floating islands, formed by peat bogs.
+These are the things you should know about your home by age 40.

-The possibilities are intriguing with an abandoned house sitting on a lake.
-A large porch would be great for sunsets though there might be some tree removal necessary to open up the view.
+The possibilities are intriguing for an abandoned house sitting on a lake.
+A large porch would be great for sunsets, though there might be some tree removal necessary to open up the view.
 Make sure you avoid these 32 home upgrades that are a huge waste of money.

 You wouldn’t have to go far to pick out a Christmas tree at a winter cabin setting like this.

 This big beauty in the Carpathian Mountains looks like the perfect retreat for a ski trip since it already looks like a chalet of sorts.
-See how to store your winter sports gear before the next ski adventure.
+Just don’t make these decorating mistakes that make your home look messy.

 You couldn’t paint a prettier mountain scene than this view from an abandoned house at the foot of a mountain range.
 It’d be something special to wake up to every day.

-This big farmhouse has some character to it and it’d be nice to see it again after a coat of paint and other repairs.
+This big farmhouse has some character to it, and it’d be nice to see it again after a coat of paint and other repairs.
+Do you know what not to buy at home improvement stores?

 This boarded up beast needs some serious work but once it was fixed up, it could become a masterpiece.

-Detroit has had its woes economically the past decade and many abandoned homes are simply getting knocked down.
+Detroit has had its woes economically the past decade, and many abandoned homes are simply getting knocked down.
 The city had 70,000 vacant buildings in 2012, according to the New York Times.
 As Detroit continues to rethink its city, it’d be nice to see some of the houses remodeled if possible.
+These budget-friendly decorating tricks will make any house look better.

 Porto, much like Detroit, experienced tough economic times and approximately 20 percent of the buildings in the town’s center sit vacant.
 Now tourists can tour buildings like this one in the town, which dates back to 300 BC, though it’d be nice to imagine what it’s like fully restored.

 This Gothic castle in Russia has slowly started to fade away through the past four decades and sits between Vladimir and Moscow, next the Golden Ring.
 The manor dates back to 1884 and belonged to Count Vladimir Semenovich Khrapovitsky.
 After Khrapovitsky left for Germany in 1921, the estate started to fall into ruin.
-These 50 remote castles are pretty cool, too.
+Next, check out these amazing abandoned castles around the world.